vannguyengd/gooddata-ui/docs/18_dashboard_plugins_api.md

 }),
 ```

-#### Trigger commands from the custom widget
+#### Trigger commands from a custom widget

-To interact with the Dashboard from within your custom widget, your can [dispatch commands](18_dashboard_component.md#commands) from the Model Command API.
-See also the [example](https://gdui-examples.herokuapp.com/dashboard/dispatch-dashboard-command-hook) for more details.
+To interact with the dashboard from within a custom widget, [dispatch commands](18_dashboard_component.md#commands) from the Model Command API.
+For more details, see the [example](https://gdui-examples.herokuapp.com/dashboard/dispatch-dashboard-command-hook).

 ### Customize the Filter bar

-Call the `filterBar()` method on the customization API to get the API through which you can customize how the Filter bar on your dashboard will be rendered.
+Call the `filterBar()` method on the customization API to get the API through which you can customize how the Filter bar will be rendered on your dashboard.

 To change the rendering mode of the Filter bar, call the `setRenderingMode` method with one of the following parameters:

--  `"default"` shows the Filter bar as usual, this is what happens if you do not call the `setRenderingMode` method at all.
+-  `"default"` shows the Filter bar as usual.
+This is equal to when you do not call the `setRenderingMode` method at all.
+-  `"hidden"` hides the Filter bar.

--  `"hidden"` hides the Filter bar altogether.
-Note, however, that the filters are still effect, this only hides the UI for setting them.
+   **NOTE:** This only hides the Filter bar from the user interface.
+Any set filters will still be applied.

 ## Event handler API